swicg/activitypub-trust-and-safety/feps/content-labels/content-labels.md

 ![Expanded Content Warning on Mastodon](./images/mastodon-cw-expanded.png)

-The text of the "content warning" can be anything, it doesn't have to be "CW example".
+The text of the "content warning" can be anything; it doesn't have to be "CW example".

 The major drawbacks to this style of content filtering is that: